leon-w/item-ids/Readme.md

 # item_ids

-A programm to fetch the item ids of steam items that are needed to use the buyorder API.
+A program to fetch the item ids of steam items that are needed to use the buyorder API.

 Usage:
-1. `node get_hash_names.js`
+1. `npm i`
-1. `node get_item_ids.js`
+2. `node load.js`
+3. fill in the app id

 Results will get stored in the `data` folder.